June 10, 2011

 To give you a feeling of CoffeeScript here is a small JavaScript example I have rewritten to CoffeeScript:

-get: function(offset, callback, limit) {
+get: function(offset, callback, limit) {The CoffeeScript code looks like this:

 var self = this;